thinkroot99/BestOpenSourceSoftware/README.md

-# BestOpenSourceSoftware
+# Best Open Source Software

-A short list of the best open-source software
+A list of open source software for each category.

+I think the programs below are the best in their category.
+Of course this list can be modified to contain the best programs in their category.

+The only requirement is that they must be open source and run on Linux, not just Windows or macOS.
 ### Operating System and Environment
 - **Operating System:** [Fedora](https://fedoraproject.org/) - A community-driven Linux distribution with a focus on innovation.
 - **Desktop Environment:** [KDE Plasma](https://kde.org/plasma-desktop) - A modern and feature-rich desktop environment.